- Overview

 Visual Design, CSS and Responsiveness

-- The site must be “responsive,” with layout adapting based on screen size.
-Note that to achieve this not only might some elements be fluid, but your CSS must contain at least one media query (breakpoint) to change the layout at a larger or smaller screen size.
+- The site must be “responsive” with layout adapting based on different device screen sizes.
+Note that to achieve this some elements may have fluid widths, and your CSS must contain at least one media query (breakpoint) to change the layout at a larger or smaller screen size.

 - Your CSS file should start with the Universal Selector Reset as provided in the exercises.